fdsig/iaqa_app/README.md

 **To do**

-- [ ] set up basic template (local)
+- [x] set up basic template (local)
-- [ ] test local with model ConViT Base
+- [x] test local with model ConViT Base
+- [x] fix initial bugs around missing file
+- [ ] set default images to try
+- [ ] set classification to bool (high = True/False)
+- [ ] create API in addition to GUI
+- [ ] save images folder
-- [ ]
+- [ ] handle errors in file types/type checking and missing files
-- [ ]
+- [ ] deploy within docker

-appologies for tipos README.md may have been edited in vim/or on the fly on my phone
+apologies for typos README.md may have been edited in vim/or on the fly.